lunakoly/Ranger/README.md

 # Overview
 This utility can split one single video into a bunch of other videos each one being a sequence of subclips of the original video.
 Text clips with captions/comments are also supported.

 Source video splitting is described via so called _ranges-files_.
+You can also download VS Code extension for _ranges-files_ syntax highlighting [here](https://github.com/lunakoly/RangesFileLanguage).

 See _test_counter_ if you need an example.